zenithtech/getInstagram/README.md

 ## Wordpress implementation

-See the [wordpress](wordpress) directory as an exmaple of the contents of your Wordpress theme.
+See the [wordpress](wordpress) directory as an example of the contents of your Wordpress theme.

 A shortcode is included:
 ````